Logging system in Magento 2

 }

-Psr\Log\LoggerInterface is implemented according to RFC 5424 and it contains the methods to log information on all of eight logging levels that the RFC provides:
+Psr\Log\LoggerInterface is implemented according to RFC 5424 and contains the methods to log information on all of eight logging levels that the RFC provides:

 1. Emergency – system is unusable.